9 Sights in Füssen, Germany (with Map and Images)

 Show sight on map

-St. Nicholas Catholic Church of St. Nicholas in Oberkirch, a district of Füssen in the Bavarian district of Ostallgäu, is a late Gothic building dating back to the first half of the 15th century, which was redesigned in the early 17th century in the style of the early Baroque.
+The Catholic branch church of St. Nikolaus in Oberkirch, a district of Füssen in the Bavarian district of Ostallgäu, is a late Gothic building from the first half of the 15th century, which was redesigned in the early 17th century in the style of the early Baroque.
 The church is dedicated to St. Nicholas of Myra.
-The church has valuable features from Gothic and Baroque.
+The church preserves valuable furnishings from the Gothic and Baroque periods.
 The building is a protected monument.

 Wikipedia: St. Nikolaus (Oberkirch, Füssen) (DE)